How Can Organizations Make Best Use of Lift and Shift Cloud Migration?

 Reasons not to lift and shift to the Cloud

 While lift and shift might work well in many instances, it is also essential to understand when this model does not make sense:

-1) Avoiding changes on applications
+1) Avoiding changes to applications

 2) Not up for restructuring the IT department

-Making the transition from legacy applications to a cloud environment is an ideal opportunity to rethink or define the IT personnel’s role in an organization.
+Transitioning from legacy applications to a cloud environment is an ideal opportunity to rethink or define the IT personnel’s role in an organization.
 Traditional IT teams work in silos with few involved in the development aspect while others work on day-to-day operations.

 Through organizational cloud migration, these barriers can be broken down.
-But, these changes would not amount to anything if the lift and shift strategy does not tap into Cloud’s potential.
-If the IT teams are trained to implement hybrid Cloud or complex cloud-based solutions but end only moving legacy applications to Cloud, there could be a disappointment.
+But, these changes would not amount to anything if the lift and shift strategy did not tap into Cloud’s potential.
+If the IT teams are trained to implement hybrid Cloud or complex cloud-based solutions but end up only moving legacy applications to Cloud, there could be a disappointment.